Glenside, New Zealand: The Halfway House

 A halfway house is a place for travellers to rest, usually halfway between two settlements.
 A Halfway house was built in 1841 by Anthony and Susannah Wall.
-The Halfway was the halfway resting-place for travelers journeying between Wellington and Porirua along a Maori trail.
+The Halfway was the halfway resting-place for travellers journeying between Wellington and Porirua along a Maori trail.
 The route this trail traversed from Kaiwharawhara to Porirua was to be modified and enlarged and become known as the Porirua Road.